 The free Bike Hub cycling satnav app for iPhones and Androids finds quickest or quietest cycle routes in UK and Ireland.
-It also locates nearest bike shops in UK.
+It also locates nearest bike shops and British Cycling Go Ride clubs.
 It has been featured on Treehugger.com, Macworld.co.uk, The Register, BikeRadar.com, Road.cc, The Sunday Times, and BBC.co.uk.

-A car satnav uses roads, the Bike Hub satnav uses roads and cycle paths, including Sustrans’ off-road bike routes.
-The app features true turn-by-turn navigation, with voice instructions and vibrating alerts.
+A car satnav uses roads, the Bike Hub satnav uses roads and cycle paths, including off-road cycleways.
+The app also features turn-by-turn navigation, with voice instructions and vibrating alerts.

 The cycle routing – note: UK and Eire only – is done via CycleStreets.net.
 This A to B bicycle journey planning website uses mathematical graph theory algorithms to quickly work out great bike routes.
 It uses OpenCycleMap, a cycle-specific map based on the community-generated OpenStreetMap.

 The Bike Hub app can cache maps so users can download sections of the map to their phones for even faster screen loads.
-There’s also an exclusive feature: A to A routing via ‘sticky’ points of interest, such as pubs or churches.
+There’s also A to A routing via ‘sticky’ points of interest, such as pubs or churches.
 This makes the app into a leisure route suggester.

-Here are some of the latest reviews of the app on iTunes.
+Here are some reviews of the app on iTunes.
 We really appreciate these reviews and the star ratings.
-As there’s no mechanism to reply to reviews on iTunes it’s impossible to provide solutions to those people who report problems, and leave one star reviews.
+As there’s no mechanism to reply to reviews on iTunes it’s impossible to provide solutions to those people who report problems.

-If the app is eating your battery by staying on even when you think you’ve turned off the app, get the 2.01 update, this fixes the issue.
+If the app is eating your battery by staying on even when you think you’ve turned off the app, get the latest update.
 When the app says you’re too far away from the route suggested that’s because you have strayed from the route, or taken a wrong turning by mistake.
-At the moment the app doesn’t offer dynamic re-routing: this is a feature in the next version of the app.
+However, the app offers dynamic re-routing so you’ll soon be provided with a fresh route.

 Android users have issues specific to certain Android phones.
 Android is an operating system that’s available on lots of different devices: we haven’t been able to test the app on every single Android smartphone.
 The app works fine on all the market-leading, ‘standard’ Android phones but there are some niche ones which may have screen sizes that aren’t well suited to the app.
 This is frustrating for owners, and frustrating for us too, but there’s little we can do.
 Sorry.

-And to those folks asking whether we’ll bringing out a Blackberry version the answer is no. The platform isn’t suited to third-party mapping apps.
+And to those folks asking whether we’ll bringing out versions for other phone operating systems the answer is “no”.
+Sorry.

 Stunned by how good this is! – ★★★★★